-We assess how easy the pushchair is to push, adjust for children of different ages and fold up.
+We assess how easy the pushchair is to push, fold, and adjust for children of different ages.
 We also test whether it will fit unfolded on an escalator and on public transport, or folded in the boot of a small family car.
 We even find out how easy it is to remove food stains from the pushchair fabric.

 The final part of our testing involves a panel of parents (and their babies), who rate the appearance and features of the pushchair.
 They take each model for a spin to see how easy and convenient it is to manoeuvre on pavements, bumpy ground, up and down stairs and around other obstacles.